Little House on the Prairie (1974 TV series): Legacy

 Although there are fans of the book series who scorn the television series, many fans enjoy both the books and the show.
 Ultimately, the television series did serve to boost readership of the books, with many people coming to learn of the books from watching the series, bringing hundreds of thousands of new readers to the books.
 Additionally, it helped boost the popularity of historic sites where the Ingalls and Wilder families lived as well as leading to the creation of several museums.
 The original homesite in Walnut Grove, Minnesota averages 10,000 visitors per year.

-Several cast members have written memoirs detailing their work on the series, including Melissa Gilbert in 2009, Melissa Anderson and Alison Arngrim in 2010, Charlotte Stewart in 2016, and Karen Grassle in 2021, and Dean Butler in 2024.
+Several cast members have written memoirs detailing their work on the series, including Melissa Gilbert in 2009, Melissa Anderson and Alison Arngrim in 2010, Charlotte Stewart in 2016, Karen Grassle in 2021, and Dean Butler in 2024.

 Surviving cast members Melissa Gilbert, Melissa Anderson, Lindsay Greenbush, Matthew Labyorteaux, Alison Arngrim, Dean Butler, Charlotte Stewart, and Karen Grassle reunited for the show's 40th anniversary in 2014 for an Entertainment Weekly interview.
 It was the first time many of them had been together following the 1991 death of Michael Landon.

 The 50th anniversary of the series in 2024 spawned multiple reunion interviews and appearances.
 In March, 2024, Melissa Gilbert, Karen Grassle, and Alison Angrim met for an interview ahead of a planned "Prairie Palooza" event at Big Sky Ranch in Simi Valley, California.
 The three-day event included panel interviews with cast members, exhibits of Little House artifacts such as scripts, merchandise, and other items, as well as recreated miniatures of some of the sets.
 Michael Landon's golf cart that had been made to look like a surrey was also on display.
 A documentary about the anniversary called "Loving Little House" aired in fall 2024 on Cozi TV.

-Responding to comments in 2025 from Megyn Kelly about producing a planned remake as a "woke" version of the series, members of the original cast pointed out that the original series covered topics many consider to be "woke" such as racism, addiction, nativism, antisemitism, misogyny, rape, and spousal abuse.
-Melissa Gilbert suggested that the show's appeal is based on universal themes that were relevant not just when it aired but decades after its release.
+Following the announcement of the potential remake moving forward in 2025, political commentator Megyn Kelly expressed concerns that producers might create a "woke" version of the series.
+Members of the original cast pointed out that the original series actually covered topics many consider to be "woke" such as racism, addiction, nativism, antisemitism, misogyny, rape, and spousal abuse.
+Melissa Gilbert suggested that the show's appeal is based on universal themes that were relevant not just when it aired, but decades after its release.
 Writing for Politico, Jason Kyle Howard suggested that the discussion illustrated how American society had become more politicized, and the show handled issues such as race and Christianity in ways that did not come across as partisan during its initial airing might be seen more controversially in the present day.
-In the context of the planned Netflix remake, a journalist for The Ankler revisited the tension between Friendly, who wanted the series to be a close adaptation of the books, and Landon, who saw it more as a vehicle for telling modern stories, and questioned how the new series would resolve the interests of new and older audiences, against the backdrop of the continued popularity of the original series.